 1. When I am arrested, how long will it take for me to get booked, processed and ready for a bail agent (Bondsman) to post my bond?

 The length of time that is required for the booking process to be completed varies.
 This length of time depends on how busy the respective jail is at the time the person is being booked.
 One exception to this is if the person arrested has been charged with driving under the influence (DUI) or any other alcohol related charge.
-In these instances, the person that has been arrested is required to be held until such time that their alcohol content drops below a certain level that is determined by the respective agency in which they are being held.
+In these instances, the person that has been arrested is required to be held until such time that their alcohol content drops below a certain level that is determined by the respective arrest bail bonds agency in which they are being held.
 Please be advised that the Bail Agent does not and cannot control this holding period.
 In addition to how busy the booking officers are, it’s very important for the person being arrested to be extremely cooperative, polite and courteous during the booking process, even though the person being arrested and charged may not be happy about being arrested and may know with certainty that they are not guilty in any way of what they are being charged with.
 As soon as you are able to contact trusted bail bonds services like the Connecticut Bail Bonds Group for bail bonds in Hartford for great assistance.

 2. Does Ace Bail Bonds write bonds for all charges and all amounts?